 Video games are some of the hottest gifts to give every year.
 But did you know that you can actually purchase video games online to download to play your computer?
 That’s right, you won’t have to clutter up the house with video game boxes, and if you need a gift for that gamer in your life, this is a great one to give.
 There are some downloadable games for as low as $.99 to play on your computer, cell phone, or iPad.
 Visit the Game Downloads page to find the perfect gift for a great price.
 For this one, I don’t see a “Gift” option, so if you don’t share a computer with your gift recipient, then your best bet for this might be to give them an Amazon gift card – select the “digital” purchase card and then note on it which item you intend for them to purchase.
 You can also purchase Online Game/Map Codes for the intended, so at least that way you have a code to give them to redeem.

 Giving Digital Comic Books as Gifts

-I haven’t done this before, but apparently there’s a way to gift someone a digital comic book that they can then read on their computer, iPad, and other digital devices.
-I found this information over at Comixology on how to give a digital comic as a gift.
+There’s a way to gift someone a digital comic book that they can then read on their computer, iPad, and other digital devices.
+There’s information over at Comixology on how to give a digital comic as a gift.
 If you order through Comixology, there’s an option to “Send as a gift.”
 This is an awesome gift to give say someone like me who no longer has any room in their home for comic book boxes and loves to read comics on my iPad.
-Seriously, awesome gift (don’t believe me?
-Just go to the Geeks of Doom staff page and contact anyone who’s on it and ask them if they wouldn’t love the gift of digital comics this holiday season).
+Seriously, awesome gift.
+Don’t believe me?
+Just go to the Geeks of Doom staff page and contact anyone who’s on it and ask them if they wouldn’t love the gift of digital comics this holiday season.

 Giving Apps as Gifts